ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 The use of fixed IOPS is limited to volumes with a size of 200 GB or less, which is the break even size with Tier 0 (200 GB @ 25 IOPS/GB = 5000 IOPS).
 {: important}

-For example, a 100 GB Tier 3 storage volume can receive up to 300 IOPs, and a 100 GB Tier 1 storage volume can receive up to 1000 IOPs.
+For example, a 100 GB Tier 3 storage can receive up to 300 IOPs, and a 100 GB Tier 1 storage volume can receive up to 1000 IOPs.
 After the IOPs limit is reached for the storage volume, the I/O latency increases.
-Tier 3 storage tier is not suitable for production workloads.
+Tier 3 storage is not suitable for production workloads.
 When you are choosing a storage tier, ensure that you consider not just the average I/O load, but more importantly the peak IOPs of your storage workload.

 ### Network
 {: #network-spec-private-cloud}